karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 .. code-block:: bash

-    $ thirty create cherryonloops git://github.com/30loops/cherrypy-on-30loops.git
+    $ thirty create quickstart git://github.com/30loops/cherrypy-on-30loops.git

-This will create an app configuration named ``cherryonloops`` and a repository configuration named ``cherryonloops``.
+This will create an app configuration named ``quickstart``.
 The app is now defined.
 We will continue with deploying the newly created app.

 Deploying an app